-If you’re like most travelers, you’ve probably never considered shipping your luggage ahead of you instead of carrying it with you on a trip.
-Sure, over the holidays you might mail a few gifts to your destination to avoid having the TSA root through your suitcase and ruin your perfect wrapping job, but otherwise it probably seems more practical, convenient and economical to check your bags with your airline.
+If you’re like most travelers, you’ve probably never considered shipping your luggage ahead of you instead of bringing it with you on a trip.
+Sure, over the holidays you might mail a few gifts to your destination to avoid having the TSA root through your suitcase and ruin your perfect wrapping job, but otherwise, it probably seems more practical, convenient, and economical to check your bags with your airline.
 But is this still the case?
 Have you ever wondered if luggage shipping is a better solution?

-In light of these changes, shipping your suitcase may suddenly look like a more attractive alternative.
-While it’s still generally more expensive to ship a suitcase than to check it, the latest airline fees have narrowed the cost differential — and what you gain in convenience and reliability may be worth paying a few extra bucks.
+In light of these changes, shipping suitcases may suddenly look like a more attractive alternative.
+While it’s still generally more expensive to ship a suitcase than to check it, the latest airline fees have narrowed the cost differential—and what you gain in convenience and reliability may be worth paying a few extra bucks.

-When we travel, we want to maximize our packing storage, so why not opt-in for this beautifully affordable duffle from Madewell?
+When we travel, we want to maximize our packing storage, so why not opt-in for this beautifully affordable duffel from Madewell?

 Who: All major airlines

 Price: This varies by airline.
 On domestic flights, most airlines charge passengers to check a single bag.
-These airlines include American, United, Delta, JetBlue and Spirit, all of which charge anywhere from $20 to $100 each way for the first bag you wish to check (you will sometimes pay less if you prepay the fee online at the airline’s website).
+These airlines include American, United, Delta, JetBlue, and Spirit, all of which charge anywhere from $25 to $100 each way for the first bag you wish to check.
+(You will sometimes pay less if you prepay the fee online at the airline’s website.)
 Southwest continues to allow passengers to check one bag free of charge.

-Spirit’s carry-on fee applies to any bag that won’t fit under the seat in front of you and ranges from $26 to $100 depending on whether you’re a member of its $9 Fare Club and whether you pay the fee online, over the phone, at check-in or at the gate.
-Allegiant charges $10 to $75 for carry-ons, depending on the circumstances, while Frontier charges $35 to $60.
+Spirit’s carry-on fee applies to any bag that won’t fit under the seat in front of you and ranges from $22 to $100 depending on whether you’re a member of its $9 Fare Club and whether you pay the fee online, over the phone, at check-in, or at the gate.
+Allegiant charges $10 to $75 for carry-ons, depending on the circumstances, while Frontier charges $30 to $60.

 - Despite the fees, checking your bags is usually still the cheapest option for travelers bringing only one or two pieces of luggage.

-– Checking bags is convenient if you are a last-minute packer, since you don’t need to make advance arrangements for dropping off your bag or having it picked up.
+- If you are a last-minute packer, checking bags is convenient since you don’t need to make advance arrangements for dropping off your bag or having it picked up.

 - When the system works properly, your luggage departs and arrives at the same time you do, no matter what time or day of the week it is.